AbhishekArora-DA-DS/eda-crash-reporting-in-nyc/README.md

 ## How to Use

 1. Clone this repository.
-2. Install the required libraries using `pip install -r requirements.txt`.
+2. Install the required libraries(pandas, matplotlib and seaborn) using `pip install`.
 3. Run the Jupyter notebooks to generate the plots.

 ---